-We thought we’d pick out five of our favourite award redemptions that you can use your American Express Membership points on.
+I thought we’d pick out nine of my favourite award redemptions that you can use your American Express Membership Rewards points on.

 Given that 2 Membership Rewards points transfer to 1 frequent flyer point/mile in most cases, your 150,000-point Amex balance will get you 75,000 frequent flyer points.

 1. Fly to the US in Virgin Australia Premium Economy for 71,700 Velocity Points one-way

 Rather than being stuck with 250+ other people in Economy, you can enjoy a step up in the 24-person Premium Economy mini-cabin.
 Virgin Australia’s retrofitted Boeing 777s fly nonstop from Sydney, Melbourne and Brisbane to Los Angeles.

 You’ll get an extra third of legroom to stretch out (41 inches instead of 32).
 Plus, if you’re in a window seat you’ll only have one person to climb over instead of two.

 Upon boarding, the cabin crew will serve you a champagne cocktail and canapés.
 You’ll also receive your à-la-carte dining menu for the flight.

 2. Fly Air New Zealand Business Class anywhere in the South Pacific for 62,000 KrisFlyer miles return